Strategies for Virtual and Decentralized Study Designs

 By adopting these approaches, we closely replicate the conduct of the monitoring visit and conduct the essential function of source document verification in a virtual ‘data monitoring room’.
 In addition, the virtual monitoring experience is further supported by video conferencing with Investigators and Study Coordinators, as well as review of the eTMF, which was already widely adopted prior to the health crisis.

-Mosher: Telecommunication technology enables our monitoring team and study staff to meet virtually even when we can’t be there physically on-site to ensure sites are complying with protocol and study guidelines.
-We can review drug accountability, patient-informed consent, source documents in a virtual setting with technology platforms we have access to, as well as meet with Principle Investigators (PIs) and study staff.
+Jean-Mary: Telecommunication technology enables our monitoring team and study staff to meet virtually to ensure sites are complying with protocol and study guidelines.
+In addition, our proprietary technologies, like our EDC platform, are tailored to support virtual monitoring.
+In combination with these platforms, we are able to review drug accountability, patient-informed consent, source documents in a virtual setting with technology platforms we have access to, as well as meet with Principle Investigators (PIs) and study staff.
 In-person monitoring may still have a place in the future of clinical studies; however, we see it with less frequency.
-Moving forward as an industry, we could take a more pragmatic approach to monitoring by implementing a true risk-based approach where there are “for cause” visits conducted on site with a percentage of sites being seen or the conduct of one onsite visit per year for example, supplemented with remote monitoring.
+Moving forward as an industry, we could take a more pragmatic approach to monitoring by implementing a true risk-based approach where there only a percentage of on-site monitoring sites are conducted annually, supplemented with virtual or remote monitoring as the standard.
 This would seem to be a more efficient option for consideration.

 How do you recruit patients in a virtual setting?